Peravene/CarND-Behavioral-Cloning-P3/writeup_report.md

 My project includes the following files:
 * load.py for loading the images and labels into a pickle file
+  * At the end generator was used instead in the model.py
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network